 The Wild Clearwater Country is the northern half of the largest undeveloped watershed complex in the Lower 48.
 It is also part of the furthest inland temperate rainforest in the world.
-This special place also provides crucial habitat for native species such as grizzly bears, wolverines, fisher, salmon, steelhead and Bull trout.
+This special place provides crucial habitat for numerous imperiled species such as wolverines, gray wolves, grizzly bears, Canada lynx, fisher, salmon, steelhead and Bull trout.

 The draft plan poses a severe threat to the remaining 1.5-million acres of undeveloped wildlands in the Clearwater.
 The FS has indicated that any roadless areas not recommended as wilderness in the new forest plan could be developed (logged).
 These irreplaceable roadless areas, which provide some of the best habitat in the Basin, should instead be recommended as Wilderness, including the roadless areas adjacent to the Gospel – Hump Wilderness, which were wrongfully omitted in the 2008 Idaho Roadless Rule.
 Weitas Creek, in particular, deserves to be recommended.

-Standards for watersheds, old growth, fish and wildlife habitat
+Standards for watersheds and fish & wildlife habitat

-There are no quantitative standards for protecting watersheds and fish and wildlife habitat in the new draft plan.
+There are no quantitative standards for protecting watersheds and fish habitat in the new draft plan.
 This is a huge problem, as the current plan has enforceable standards that the agency must adhere to.
 Riparian buffers could be developed and logged, and cobble embeddedness (sediment) could greatly increase, impairing water quality and spawning grounds.
-Considering the current crisis facing wild steelhead and salmon, this draft plan would further drive each species towards extinction.
+Considering the current crisis facing wild steelhead and salmon, this draft plan could further drive each species towards extinction.
 Standards for elk habitat could also be greatly compromised.

-Every alternative in the revised plan increases logging levels for these two forests, and eliminates the forest’s potential to sequester carbon, which is sorely needed.
+Every alternative in the revised plan increases logging levels for these two forests and eliminates the forest’s potential to sequester carbon, which is sorely needed.
 Both forests would be largely manipulated to achieve agency “desired conditions.”